ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 end
 ```

 In the example above, `t` from `with type` takes precedence over the local `t`, which only has a local scope.
-However, it is generally better to avoid availing of this behaviour since it may make your code more difficult to understand.
+Don't shadow names too often because it makes the code harder to understand.

 ## Write a Functor to Extend Modules